American Swedish Historical Museum

 This charming museum, modeled after a 17th-century Swedish manor, uses a timeline, tapestry and artifacts to tell the story of the New Sweden colonists, who settled the Delaware Valley in the mid-1600s before William Penn.

-Three of the musuems 12 galleries are devoted to the history of the New Sweden Colony, while the other nine galleries, decorated in various architectural styles ranging from art deco to Swedish farmhouse, showcase the museum’s collections of Swedish furniture, silver and handmade peasant dolls.
+Three of the museum’s 12 galleries are devoted to the history of the New Sweden Colony, while the other nine galleries, decorated in various architectural styles ranging from Art Deco to Swedish farmhouse, showcase the museum’s collections of Swedish furniture, silver and handmade peasant dolls.

-A number of famous Swedes have their own exhibits: opera singer/celebrity Jenny Lind; author Carl Sandberg; scientist Glenn Seaborg and inventor/seaman John Ericsson, who developed the first ironclad ship, the Monitor.
+A number of famous Swedes have their own exhibits: opera singer and celebrity Jenny Lind; author Carl Sandberg; scientist Glenn Seaborg and inventor/seaman John Ericsson, who developed the USS Monitor, the first ironclad ship.
 An exhibit is dedicated to Alfred Nobel, who invented dynamite and established the Nobel Prizes.
 In interactive displays, you can hear the acceptance speeches of many of the winners, including Seaborg.